 As an example: if you sign up for the MorrelliFit newsletter, you’ll get one or four Sweet Potato Diet recipes.
 Awesome, right?

 Well, if you’ve purchased the book already, not awesome.
 The newsletter is intended to get interested folks to buy the book, which I understand.
 But if you have already, oops.. there’s no listing of the carb, protein or fat macros for any of those recipes.

 Now, I can kind of figure it out… there’s one amazing sweet potato hummus recipe that I’d categorize as one maybe a two carb portion, and possibly half a fat portion.
 Maybe.
 I really can’t tell.

 I Wish There Was Less Of…

 The only complaint I have of the book is that a few things get repeated throughout.
 I understood the macro measurements the first three times, but started to roll my eyes at around six or seven.

 Here’s what I struggled with the most, and it wasn’t anything to do with the book.
-It was in the implementation, for me.
+It was in the implementation.

 As I’ve shared already, I’ve eaten keto for almost two years, with a few small deviations for a week or two here and there.
 [See how I was able to lose 35 pounds while traveling, when this process started…]

 Keto is a diet where you eat in excess of 70% of your diet from healthy fats.
-Again, I loved it, but it just points to my ability to adhere to a very strict and challenging diet.
+Again, I loved it, but it just points to my ability to adhere a way of eating that’s unforgiving.